whichjdk/whichjdk.com/README.md

 The main issue with these builds is Oracle's licensing policy:

-Until version 10 builds where published under the [Oracle Binary Code License Agreement](https://www.oracle.com/de/downloads/licenses/binary-code-license.html), which effectivly allowed the builds to be use for commercial projects.
+Until version 10 builds where published under the [Oracle Binary Code License Agreement](https://www.oracle.com/de/downloads/licenses/binary-code-license.html), which effectivly allowed the builds to be used for commercial projects.

 With version 11 to version 16 builds were published under the [Oracle Technology Network License Agreement for Oracle Java SE](https://www.oracle.com/downloads/licenses/javase-license1.html), **which require a fee-based license for usage in production**.
 This is why many new distributions of the OpenJDK have emerged.